civol/HDLRuby/README.md

 ### Time behaviors and time statements
 <a name="time_beh"></a>

-Like the other HDL, HDLRuby provides specific statements that models the advance of time.
+Like the other HDL, HDLRuby provides specific statements that model the advance of time.
 These statements are not synthesizable and are used for simulating the environment of a hardware component.
-For sake of clarity, such statements are only allowed in explicitly non-synthesizable behavior declared using the `timed` keyword as follows.
+For the sake of clarity, such statements are only allowed in explicitly non-synthesizable behavior declared using the `timed` keyword as follows.

 ```ruby
 timed do